-Our recommendation: 2 days exploring Petra is just right to see everything without burning yourself out.
-We’d also recommend that you purchase the Jordan Pass prior to your visit to save some dough…
+Our recommendation: two days exploring Petra is just right to see everything without burning yourself out.
+We’d also recommend that you purchase the Jordan Pass prior to your visit to save some dough.

 The Jordan Pass

-- Your 40 JOD visa to enter Jordan if you purchase the pass prior to entering the country and stay a minimum of three nights (4 days).
+- Your 40 JOD visa to enter Jordan if you purchase the pass prior to entering the country.
+You must stay a minimum of three nights (4 days).

 - Entrance to 40 tourist attractions in Jordan.
 But the most popular (and expensive) sites that are included are Petra, Wadi Rum, and Jerash.